telerik/ajax-docs/controls/raddevicedetectionframework.md

 ````

-## Getting the Screen Dimensions by User Agent String
+## Getting the Screen Size by User Agent String